Transparency

-An honest list of what CommonBench can do, what it can't, what it shouldn't be used for, and where coverage is partial.
+An honest list of what CommonBench does well, what it doesn't do, what it shouldn't be used for, and where coverage is partial.
 We'd rather you read this and decide we're not the right tool than subscribe and feel misled.

 What we do well